-The nursery is now closed to visitors.
+The nursery is permanently closed to visitors and online orders

 Lavender and Rosemary Plant Selector